-In what follows, section 2 presents a brief literature review.
-Section 3 presents the data and discusses the construction of uncertainty measures.
+The rest of the paper is organized as follows.
+Section 2 presents a brief review of the literature.
+Section 3 describes the data and discusses the construction of uncertainty measures.
 In section 4, we initially provide visual evidence of uncertainty effects on the financial sector, and then present the empirical model.
-Section 5 reports the empirical results, robustness checks and discusses the economic significance of our findings.
+Section 5 presents the empirical results, robustness checks and discusses the economic significance of our findings.
 Section 6 concludes the paper.